skius/teng/examples/sprites/wgpurender/NOTES.md

 Then the lamp flickers on and you fully see that you're in the 3d world.

+maybe in 2d world theres a waiting different looking player somewhere and blocking a path or something, and the twist is that thats a separate Computer in 3d and you have to swap over there to unblock, metroidvania style (maybe you see the blockage early, but cant do anything until later when u get red pill. the scene should be immediately recognizable on the 2nd screen so its an aha moment) maybe in the beginning you can select "Your Character" (between different options, hair color, body types), and "Your Friend" - the other player that you see.
+Hmm.
+Then the message would be something like "you don't have friends, you just play with yourself" which I think is kind of funny.

+for "moving" in the 3d world with the computer screen example, I would maybe suggest having freedom of looking around, but to switch to the other computer
+(which could be next to your computer, perhaps), you just press the right button (wasd in the direction of the screen) and you get LERPd to the other computer.

+Hmm. what about after you play the other character and return to your screen, you suddenly see the other character moving around on its own there's mulitple things to do with this, either something like Schachnovelle where you have a split personality and in truth you're playing with yourself, i.e., if you were to take the red pill again you don't see anyone in front of the other screen. the other way to approach this is to say okay now you found a friend after a while, or you reminisce about times where you did have a friend to play with, and when you take the red pill again you do see someone sitting in front of the other screen.

+if we do the option where there is no one sitting in front of the other screen (honestly sounds like the easier option from a modelling perspective) then it could also have a bit of a horror vibe, where your friend in the game moves around on their own but "IRL" (in 3D) you don't see anyone controlling the character, and if you switch to their monitor you also don't see the player moving anymore. you could do things where if you "enter" 2D again as the friend maybe there is some "presence" trying to get back control over the character, maybe some screenshake or a darkness creeping in from the edge, but im unsure how to proceed from there.

 To first get a proper screen size, we could have an override component that disables everything else if a too small screen size is detected, and only if the use says "yes" (or the screen resizes large enough), then the screen disappears and the game starts.

+# More interesting terminal ideas:
+How can we use the fact that we're inside a terminal?
+Right now, with half block pixels, it's really just a "worse" screen.
+Running it in the terminal is good for:
+- The wow effect
+- Being able to run it over eg SSH
+  - multiplayer could potentially be implemented by many people connecting over ssh, and inter-process-communication instead of network things.
+- Depending on inputs, it can run on mobile termux (oh actually, wgpu probably makes this difficult)
+- A simple run command, "hey do you want some time off from sysadmin? play this game right in the terminal"
+- You can render 'text' on top of the pixels, but since normal pixel art games also use fonts that are higher-res than their sprites, this is not that special.
+- Perhaps the ability to run any other command inside the game somehow, but I don't really want to do that I think.
+- Need a better way to do audio! it would be cool if frame rendering would not be blocked due to audio signals.
+- Inputs are currently also a bit weird. would really love keyup/keydown events.
+-

 # Texture Atlas Tool: